Advanced driver-assistance system: Concept, history and development

 After WWII, an engineer named Nathaniel Korman, who worked on radar systems during WWII, experimented with a system to control the speed of a train based on the speed of a train in front of it, using radar.
 He noted that it could also be used for on-road vehicles.

-A US patent was applied for in 1948 and granted in 1955, and GM displayed a concept car in 1959, which used some variation of the system, with radar embedded in the front nacelles of the car.
+In 1948, Ralph Teetor applied for a US patent in a "speed control device for resisting operation of the accelerator", or what is now known as cruise control, granted in 1950.
+General Motors later displayed a concept car in 1959, which used some variation of the system, with radar embedded in the front nacelles of the car.

 ADAS were first used in production vehicles in the 1970s with the adoption of the anti-lock braking system.
 Early ADAS include electronic stability control, anti-lock brakes, blind spot information systems, lane departure warning, adaptive cruise control, and traction control.
 These systems can be affected by mechanical alignment adjustments or damage from a collision.
 This has led many manufacturers to require automatic resets for these systems after a mechanical alignment is performed.